keadat1st/little_animal_horror_zoo/README.md

-# Exercise: Little Animal Horror Zoo
+# Module 1 Mandatory assignment: Little Animal Horror Zoo

 Imagine that you are designing a computer game.
 The game is text based, meaning that no graphics are involved, so only a text story printed in the console.